Christian Yelich Player Props: Brewers vs. Nationals

 Christian Yelich At The Plate

-- Among qualifying batters in MLB play, he ranks 16th in batting average, 19th in on-base percentage, and 34th in slugging.
+- Among the qualifying hitters, he ranks 13th in batting average, while his on-base percentage ranks 16th and he is 30th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.